Is Crown Lengthening Right for Me?

 However, Spear Education does say that despite a shaky definition, there are some indicators to look out for.
 For instance, if you have a severe overbite or you have a very pronounced cupid’s bow that causes a have a short upper lip, you may be prone to a gummy smile.

 The important thing is that if you are self-conscious and believe that you have too much gum, then you are probably a good candidate for the procedure.

 While crown lengthening is often a cosmetic procedure, it can also be used to make it easier to place a filling or crown.
 In order to place a prosthesis (like a cap), the dentist may need to remove tissues so there is more available enamel to work with.

-If you don?t want to get crown lengthening, but you want to reduce your gummy smile for cosmetic reasons, you may want to try lip repositioning surgery, which changes the muscles in your lips so they don?t raise as high when you smile.
-And keep in mind that if you are just using crown lengthening to change your smile for appearances, it is going to be more expensive than if it was for functional purposes.
-Cosmetic crown lengthening can be as much as $4,000!
+If you don’t want to get crown lengthening, but you want to reduce your gummy smile for cosmetic reasons, you may want to try lip repositioning surgery, which changes the muscles in your lips so they don’t

 If you have good underlying bone structures, but your gums may just make it too difficult to work with a prosthesis, you may want to consider a tooth extraction and eventual post placement instead.

 Contact The Dental Oasis in Huntington Beach today!

 For a painless, quick, and natural-looking restoration, choose Dr. Toorani and his team.
 If you are in the Orange County area, our CEREC® specialists and warm staff will be able to answer all of your questions about this potentially life-changing procedure.

 Call (714) 894-7700 or visit Dental Oasis of OC today!
 You can also request an appointment online.